Now available: 4K-Action Cam SJCAM SJ9 Strike for $195.99

 Our assessment of the SJ9

 SJCAM used to be the benchmark for action cams from China, but those days are long gone.
 It’s nice to see that they’re working on a new model here, but that might come a bit too late like the SJ8.
-Either you need an absolute killer feature that the competition doesn’t deliver yet, but it doesn’t look like it.
+Eitherway you’d need an absolute killer feature that the competition doesn’t deliver yet, but it doesn’t look like it.
 Alternatively, you can try to convince with a good price, which was already the strength of the cameras in the past.
-Currently SJCAM offers the SJ9 Strike for $249 and the SJ9 Max for $189.
-Now the workmanship and the general quality and not least the software has to convince.
+Currently SJCAM offers the SJ9 for around $200 – at least that’s better than the competition.
+Now the workmanship and the general quality and finally the software has to be convincing.